brycejohnston/geojson-mapnikify-image/README.md

 ## Requirements

-geojson-mapnikiy assumptions for converting to valid mapnik stylesheet XML:
+geojson-mapnikify assumptions for converting to valid mapnik stylesheet XML:

 * GeoJSON is valid, and in EPSG:4326
 * Styles, if any, are expressed in simplestyle-spec